mailgun/flanker/README.rst

 If you are using `pip`, simply type:

 .. code-block:: bash

    pip install flanker

-*Note about installing from PyPi.
-Installing without specifying a version number will install the latest version from PyPi that does not pin version dependences.
-This version of Flanker will most likely work, but is not guaranteed.
-If you want to run a guaranteed to work version of Flanker, run the version where we pin dependences, which is one lower major version number.
-For example, if the current release is `0.4.4` then the stabled pinned dependency version is `0.3.4`.*

 If you are cloning from GitHub, you can type: